Opinion | Sorry Mr. President, Democrats' blue wave is getting bigger and bluer by the day

 Overall, Democrats did better this year than the last Democratic wave in 2006 when then President George W. Bush deemed it a “thumping.”

 Sure, the GOP will likely pick up a few Senate seats.
 But overall in this election, approximately 15 percent more Americans voted for the Democratic candidates for the Senate than for Republicans.
-And Democrats may still flip another red Senate seat to blue in Arizona as Democrat Krysten Sinema has — for now — expanded her lead against the GOP’s Martha McSally.
-We are even seeing a likely recount in the Florida Senate contest between GOP’s Rick Scott and incumbent Democrat Bill Nelson.
+And Democrats have just flipped another red Senate seat to blue in Arizona as Democrat Kyrsten Sinema officially defeated GOP opponent Martha McSally on Nov.
+12. We are even seeing a likely recount in the Florida Senate contest between GOP’s Rick Scott and incumbent Democrat Bill Nelson.

 In total, Democrats did better this year than the last Democratic wave in 2006 when then President George W. Bush deemed it a “thumping.”
 That year, Democrats picked up 31 House seats, six governorships and six Senate seats.
 This time Democrats outperformed in terms of House and governor’s wins.

-Note: UPDATE (11/12/18, 8pm EST): This piece has been updated to reflect the final results of the Arizona Senate race.